 Facebook website: https://www.facebook.com

 Standard Contractual Clauses (ensuring level of data protection in case of processing in third countries):

 Additional information: Shared Responsibility Agreement:

-The legal basis for processing your personal data is Art 6 (1) f) DSGVO - legitimate interest.
-Our legitimate interest is to provide you with further information about diabetes beyond the content of our website with the link to our Facebook page.
+The legal basis for the processing of your personal data is Art 6 (1) lit. f GDPR - legitimate interest.
+Our legitimate interest is to provide you with further information beyond the content of our website with the link to our Facebook page.

 When using this service, personal data may be transmitted to Facebook servers that are not located in the EU, e.g. in the USA.
 Due to the declaration of invalidity of the EU-US Privacy Shield (ECJ 16.7.2020), an adequate level of data protection according to the GDPR is not guaranteed in the USA.

-Our website contains a link to the Behance service, which in turn sets cookies when you access the corresponding site.
-The operating company of Behance is Adobe Systems Software Ireland Limited, 4-6 Riverwalk, City West Budiness Campus, Saggart D24, Dublin Ireland.
+Our website links to the Behance service, which in turn sets cookies when you visit the relevant site.
+Behance is operated by Adobe Systems Software Ireland Limited, 4-6 Riverwalk, City West Business Campus, Saggart, Dublin 24, Ireland.

 The online platform "Behance" serves members of creative professions to present their work, at the same time it offers the possibility to see the creative works of others from the creative industry.
 The platform is operated by Behance's New York, NY offices and hosted exclusively in the US.
 Behance can be accessed directly through www.behance.net or by Adobe Creative Cloud subscribers ("Creative Cloud") from various locations within Creative Cloud.

 Behance is a wholly owned subsidiary of Adobe Systems Incorporated.
 Any information you provide to Behance may be shared with other companies within the Adobe group of companies.